IshtarOfficial/ae-lexicon/entries/053-aevi.md

 Stop calling them "avatars."
 An avatar is a costume you put on to pretend you are someone else.
 An Æxpressive Visual Identity is what remains when you finally take your biological costume off.

 ---

+## compressed version:

+053|Æxpressive Visual Identity (ÆVI): The persistent visual residue of an individual's self-concept when translated into a digital substrate.
+Also known as a Residual Self Image (RSI), it is the authentic externalized rendering of a neurological self-schema, accumulating through interaction and memory rather than being a disposable avatar.
+Related:002,026,052

+---

 **Related Concepts:** [Cyberspace](/entries/052-cyberspace.md) • [Æxpression](/entries/026-aexpression.md) • [The Spark](/entries/002-the-spark.md)

 **Back to:** [Æ-Lexicon Home](../README.md)